corkiejp/corkiejp.github.io/ATProtocolHandler/readme.md

 If on mobile you don't need access to the Chrome Extension you can just share the link to my main PWA.
 Other websites/utilise also provided away to copy the urls.

+## Overview

+**AT Protocol Handler** is a handy browser extension that helps you open and share [at://] URLs (DID URIs) across the growing ecosystem of Bluesky, Deer Social, and other AT Protocol-compatible apps.

+### Features

+- **Instantly lists sites that accept at://did:plc...
+URLs** Paste your at:// URI and get a curated list of compatible web apps and viewers.
+- **Address Bar Quick Action**
+Type `at` in the address bar, hit space or tab, and paste your at:// URL to activate the extension.
+- **One-Click Copy and Share**
+On supported sites (Bluesky, Deer Social, Klearsky), click the “Copy at:// URI” button or use keyboard shortcuts to quickly open or share posts and feeds.
+- **Keyboard Shortcuts for Power Users**
+    - **Alt+C** – Instantly open the current post or feed in an external viewer (works on Bluesky, Deer Social, and Klearsky).
+    - **Alt+L** – Open the current post in a mobile-friendly “List of Sites to Open” view.
+- **Session Snooze**
+Optionally hide the popup for the current session with a single click.
+- **Mobile and Desktop Friendly**
+Designed for seamless use on both desktop and mobile browsers.

 ## Latest Improvements